OnTheLine/otl-metromerger/README.md

   - Equalized Net Grand List (ENGL) as "taxable property" (from CT OPM)

 ## Credits
-- Thanks to the creator of the Leaflet Interactive Choropleth Map tutorial (http://leafletjs.com/examples/choropleth.html)
-- Thanks to @alvinschang at CT Mirror for creating functions to display info window data, based on examples such as http://projects.ctmirror.org/content/2014/05/raceSchools/
-- Thanks to @kitzj for redesigning code and interface
+- @kitzj Joe Kitz for redesigning code and interface
-- Thanks to @erose for helping me with the JavaScript logic
+- @erose Eli Rose for helping me with the JavaScript logic
-- Thanks to @nav10003 Natalia Vorotyntseva at UConn MAGIC (http://magic.lib.uconn.edu) for code to toggle on/off polygons, display results for multiple regions, and export results
+- @nav10003 Natalia Vorotyntseva at UConn MAGIC (http://magic.lib.uconn.edu) for code to toggle on/off polygons, display results for multiple regions, and export results
+- @alvinschang Alvin Chang for creating functions to display info window data, based on examples such as http://projects.ctmirror.org/content/2014/05/raceSchools/

 ## To Do
 - update all README instructions below
+- revise code to allow easier data import of Income Per Capita from source, and multiply by population for calculations in the code
-- revise geojson and variable names to remove year; place year in file name only
+- revise geojson and variable names to remove year
-- add dollar signs in results
+- display dollar signs in table
+- right-justify numerical data in table
 - check sums for display and exports, since they do not appear to match
 - update to newer Leaflet hosted CDN https://leafletjs.com/download.html
 - add GA code